Informações do perfil

 Descrição

-Hi, my name's Joshua, the founder of a cultural exchange and social innovation project.
-Our mission is to bring together local Ecuadorians and people from around the world through sustainable tourism, culture, education and ecology – to create a more meaningful, sustainable and prosperous world.
+In 2021, Karina (my partner from Quito) and I founded our project, just outside Guaranda, in the heart of the Ecuadorian Andes.
+Our mission is to develop volunteering, tourism and community programmes that preserve local culture and create a meaningful exchange of ideas, worldviews and traditions.
 Since July, 2021 we've received over 100 volunteers and interns to regenerate local ecosystems, build pride in indigenous culture, provide dignified employment opportunities, offer a wide variety of unique experiences.

 >>> THE REGION <<<

-The project is on a hillside in the village of Atandahua, just outside of the quaint colonial town of Guaranda in the province of Bolivar in central Ecuador.
-The project is nestled in a valley surrounded by traditional farmland and indigenous communities, with a spectacular view of the majestic Chimborazo Volcano (the point on earth closest to the sun!).
+The project is on a hillside in the village of Atandahua, just outside of the quaint colonial town of Guaranda in central Ecuador.
+We're nestled in a valley surrounded by rolling farmland and indigenous communities, with a spectacular view of the majestic Chimborazo Volcano (the point on earth closest to the sun!).

 Although stunningly beautiful, Bolivar is one of Ecuador’s poorest provinces.
-There is a high rate of malnutrition, illiteracy and poverty.
-With few employment opportunities, many high-school graduates quickly leave to the larger cities, and the indigenous language and culture is under threat.
+There is a high rate social issues such as child malnutrition (48%), teenage pregnancy (26%) and poverty (40%).
+With few opportunities, illegal migration to the US has become a huge problem; leading to brain-drain, abandoned older generation and the indigenous culture is at risk of being lost.

 >>> THE TEAM <<<